-Many of our partners have asked for our recommendations as it relates to our platform and work coverage for their business.
-Please check back frequently for updates.
+Field Nation is taking extra steps to ensure our communities, partners, employees, and users stay safe and healthy.
+Many of our partners have asked for our recommendations as it relates to our platform and work coverage for their business so we have compiled a list of FAQs for reference.
+Please check back regularly for updates.

 If your end-client alerts you that someone on-site has tested positive for COVID-19 or is experiencing symptoms of COVID-19, we recommend contacting the provider(s) on the work order immediately.
 The CDC suggests calling your doctor if someone believes they’ve been exposed to COVID-19 and develop a fever or chills and symptoms such as coughing, shortness of breath or difficulty breathing, fatigue, and muscle or body aches.

 State, county, or city mask mandates: Although much of the country is reopening, some areas still have restrictions in place.
 If a city, state, or county has a mask mandate in place, or if the work order requests that a mask be worn and the provider arrives on-site and fails to wear a mask, the work order can be canceled, and the buyer can dispute the fee.
 Site mask mandates: Please note that individual businesses may be enforcing mask mandates.
 Companies are asked to verify and include the mask requirement in the scope of work if the site requires a mask, but there is no mandate in place.
 Here’s a resource to understand where the CDC recommends wearing a mask indoors, and when it is optional for vaccinated individuals.